0Hughman0/bonfig/docs/source/quickstart.rst

 want to start loading and storing values from various places.

 For example, perhaps you want to load values from JSON, whilst others are fixed for your configuration.
-By overloading the `Bonfig.load` method, we can initialise `Field` values from this JSON:
+By overloading the :py:meth:`.Bonfig.load` method, we can initialise :py:class:`.Field` values from this JSON:

 >>> import json
 >>> class JSONBonfig(Bonfig):